anzelpwj/heb_python_class/session-04_basic_cli.md

 ## Challenge

-Jeremy Z put up some notes on running a batch script with Impala-Shell [here](https://confluence.heb.com:8443/display/EDA/Running+Batch+Scripts+with+Impala).
+Jeremy Z put up some notes on running a batch script with Impala-Shell at *link removed*.
 By the end of this class, folks should be completely comfortable with doing this, as well as knowing some additional tricks to make doing this a breeze.

 ## Notes